Truecalling/Wizard101-Dance-Bot/README.md

 - Added randomizer for dance game input delay.
 - Fixed stupid 8 energy cost, now its manual.
 - Re-added breakpoint #2 code, only use if you are ending up with errors where game shows right but program read it as "left".
-- Added #RequireAdmin as WizTool launches w101 as Admin. \n Update release by St. Jimmy 10-17-20:
+- Added #RequireAdmin as WizTool launches w101 as Admin.

+Update release by St. Jimmy 10-17-20:
-- Reverted to original pixelsearch in 1 case
+- Reverted to original pixelsearch in 1 case.
-- Reduced delay between turns
+- Reduced delay between turns.
-- Energy Elixir redone, also now infinitely loops (keeps buying energy until pet is leveled up)
+- Energy Elixir redone, also now infinitely loops (keeps buying energy until pet is leveled up).

 Backup folder is for if you are having errors while in dance game.

 Video from St. Jimmy 7-20-19
 V1 (fix release)